Broccoli Nutrition and

 place of origin, the province of Calabria in Italy.

-Picking and Storing
+Broccoli Nutrition: Picking and Storing

-Try to select broccoli that is as
+Try to select vegetables that look as fresh as possible as

 for very long - just a couple of days in a cool, dry